 Amkor is one of the world's leading providers of outsourced semiconductor packaging and test services.
-Packaging is the processing of bare die, a small block of semiconducting material on which a given functional circuit is fabricated, to facilitate electrical connections, heat dissipation and protection of the die.
+Packaging is the processing of bare die, a small block of semiconducting material on which a functional circuit is fabricated, to facilitate electrical connections, heat dissipation and protection of the die.
 Some of the materials we use when providing packaging services contain tantalum, tin, tungsten, or gold ("Conflict Minerals").
 Test services involve checking that a packaged die meets its design and performance specifications and do not involve the use of Conflict Minerals.

 The mineral supply chain that provides us with Conflict Minerals is divided into upstream and downstream entities.
-An upstream entity is from the mine to the smelter or refiner and includes miners, local traders, exporters from the country of mineral origin, international concentrate traders, mineral reprocessors, smelters, and refiners.
-A downstream entity is within the minerals supply chain from when the mineral leaves the smelter or refiner to when it arrives at the retailer and includes metal traders and exchanges, component manufacturers, product manufacturers, original equipment manufacturers, and retailers.
+An upstream entity is between the mine of origin and the smelter or refiner and includes miners, local traders, exporters from the country of mineral origin, international concentrate traders, mineral reprocessors, smelters, and refiners.
+A downstream entity is between the smelter or refiner and the retailer and includes metal traders and exchanges, component manufacturers, product manufacturers, original equipment manufacturers, and retailers.